nosilver4u/easy-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 1.6.0 =
+* added: support background images on a/link elements
+* fixed: partial wp-content URLs being rewritten for some plugins
+* fixed: inconsistent settings page links
+* updated: new version of lazysizes JS

 = 1.5.0 =
 * added: disable native lazy-load attributes with EASYIO_DISABLE_NATIVE_LAZY
 * added: ability to choose LQIP or blank placeholders for lazy load